Israel Anti-Boycott Act: Combating BDS Act

 In 2019, Senator Marco Rubio, who cosponsored the Israel Anti-Boycott Act, introduced the Combating BDS Act, cosponsored by Senator Cory Gardner (R-Colorado), Senator Mitch McConnell (R-Kentucky), and Senator Roy Blunt (R-Missouri).
 The bill is meant to enable states to pass anti-boycott legislation with federal blessing.
 It has received reception similar to IABA.
 On February 5, 2019, the Senate passed the bill and other Middle East policy bills.
 As of May 2019 it seems as though the House will not be taking up the bill in the foreseeable future.

 Support and opposition

 Supporters of the bill argue that it does not stymie free speech.
 The bills co-sponsor Senator Marco Rubio (R-Florida) tweeted: "Opposition to our bill isn’t about free speech.
 Companies are FREE to boycott Israel.
 But local and state governments should be free to end contracts with companies that do".
 Eugene Kontorovich who has helped states draft anti-BDS laws has argued that they aren't about free speech, but that those wishing to boycott Israel should not benefit from government contracts or taxpayer money.

-AIPAC continues to support the IABA and similar legislation, saying that, "(the legislation) protects the First Amendment rights of those who choose to boycott Israel in their personal capacity."
+AIPAC continued to support the IABA and similar legislation, saying "(the legislation) protects the First Amendment rights of those who choose to boycott Israel in their personal capacity."
 However, organizations like the ACLU disagree and have sought lawsuits on those grounds.